meilisearch/documentation/learn/getting_started/quick_start.md

 1. Create an `html` file, for example, `index.html`
 2. Open it in a text editor (e.g. Notepad, Sublime Text, Visual Studio Code)
-3. Copy-paste any of the code examples below and save the file
+3. Copy-paste any of the code examples above and save the file
 4. Open `index.html` in your browser (double click on it in your folder)

 You should now have a working front-end search interface 🚀🔥